Coweta County, Georgia: Government

 In the General Assembly, it is currently divided between State House district 70, 71, 72 and 132, and is within State Senate district 28 (currently held by Matt Brass).
 In Congress, it is in the 3rd congressional district, currently represented by Brian Jack.

 Politics

-Coweta is a strongly Republican county, voting 68.4 percent for Donald Trump in 2016 and 69.9 percent for Brian Kemp in 2018.
+Coweta County is a strongly Republican county, voting 68.4 percent for Donald Trump in 2016 and 69.9 percent for Brian Kemp in 2018.

+For elections to the United States House of Representatives, Coweta County is part of Georgia's 3rd congressional district.

+For elections to the Georgia State Senate, Coweta County is a part of District 6.
+For elections to the Georgia House of Representatives, Coweta County is represented by districts 65, 67, 70 and 73.